-Over a five-year time period, HRI has managed to demonstrate a positive track record, generating a 52.7% NAV return.
-HRI has been able to generate five-year outperformance relative to both a global small cap index, with the MSCI World Small Cap returning 33.3%, and the UK small cap universe, with the Numis Small Companies plus AIM returning 1.1%.
+Over a five-year time period, HRI has managed to demonstrate a commendable track record, generating a 52.7% NAV return.
+HRI has been able to generate considerable five-year outperformance relative to both a global small cap index, with the MSCI World Small Cap returning 33.3%, and the UK small cap universe, with the Numis Small Companies plus AIM returning 1.1%.
 HRI's NAV returns are also commensurate with that of the wider global equity market over the last five years.

-This is interesting because, within the technology space, at least over 2020 and 2021, the best-performing companies have often been the mega-cap technology names, and these have also driven a substantial amount of the MSCI ACWI's return over the period.
-This has made it even harder for HRI, with its small-mid-cap focus, to beat the performance of global equity markets over the period.
+This is important because within the technology space, at least over 2020 and 2021, the best-performing companies have often been the mega-cap technology names, and these have also driven a substantial amount of the MSCI ACWI's return over the period.
+This makes it even harder to beat the performance of global equity markets over the period.
 Were we to use a longer, 10-year, period, HRI has in fact beaten the MSCI World by some 17% (see Figure 10).